MC Alger: Notable players

-Below are the notable former players who have represented MC Alger in league and international competition since the club's foundation in 1921.
-To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with MC Alger or following his departure.
+Below are the notable former players who have represented Mouloudia in league and international competition since the club's foundation in 1921.
+To appear in the section below, a player must have played in at least 100 official matches for the club or represented the national team for which the player is eligible during his stint with Mouloudia or following his departure.